The Cliff Railway and Camera Obscura on Constitution Hill.

-An unmissable feature of Aberystwyth's seafront scenery, Constitution Hill looms large over the northern end of the Promenade.
+An unmissable feature of Aberystwyth's seafront scenery, Constitution Hill towers impressively over the northern end of the Promenade.

-The summit of this rugged hill (affectionately known as 'Consti') offers unobstructed views over the town and surrounding countryside - even Snowdon can be seen on a clear day.
-It's easy to enjoy these views, too, as a quaint electric cliff railway provides an easy route to the summit.
-There's also a Victorian-style camera obscura and a café waiting for those who reach the top.
+Also known as 'Consti', this rugged hill offers unobstructed views over the town and surrounding countryside; even Snowdon can be seen on a clear day.
+It's easy to enjoy the views, too, as an attractively old-fashioned cliff railway provides an easy route to the summit.

 True to its roots as a very early form of theme park, Constitution Hill offers extra attractions at the summit during much of the year.
 These include a games room with bowling lanes, a 'frisbee golf' course and bouncy castle.